sassoftware/python-swat/doc/source/binary-vs-rest.rst

    conn = swat.CAS(cashost, casport, protocol='cas')

-The REST procotol requires more conversions due to the fact that communication is primarily done using JSON.
+The REST protocol requires more conversions due to the fact that communication is primarily done using JSON.
 Let's look at that in the next section.